weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     **Case name** field.

     In the **Case description** field enter (copy and paste) the following
-    description: **This case searches for emails to Alex Wilber that include confidential information.**
+    description: **This case searches for emails to Alex Wilber that include confidential information**.

 11. Select **Save.**